Black Snow (2017 film): Release

-The film was theatrically released in Argentina on 19 January 2017 by Buena Vista International.
+Black Snow was released theatrically in Argentina on 19 January 2017 by Buena Vista International.
 It was presented at the 20th Málaga Film Festival on 18 March 2017.
-Distributed by A Contracorriente Films, it was theatrically released in Spain on 12 April 2017.
+Distributed by A Contracorriente Films, it was released theatrically in Spain on 12 April 2017.

 Reception

-Alejandro Lingenti of La Nación rated Black Snow as "good", describing it as "a sour and pessimistic film" having its greatest strenghts in Darín's and Sbaraglia's performances.
+Alejandro Lingenti of La Nación rated Black Snow as "good", describing it as "a sour and pessimistic film" having its greatest strengths in Darín's and Sbaraglia's performances.

 Jonathan Holland of The Hollywood Reporter pointed out that despite the early slow burn, "narrative confusion and implausibility strike over the final run", and it's "that wobbly final stretch that will linger in viewers' minds", underpinning a "less chilling experience than it presumably aims to be".

 Raquel Hernández Luján of HobbyConsolas rated the film with 62 points ("acceptable"), citing the "amazing" cinematography and the privilege of having Sbaraglia, Darín, and Luppi together (even if the director does not make the most out of it), but pointing out the film's main flaw to be its writing ("very flat and monotonous in the beginning and rushed in the end").

 Javier Ocaña of El País found similarities with Affliction and A Simple Plan, otherwise considering that the film boasts "more visual and acting strength than narrative [strength]", failing to crystallize its ideas into an impactful thriller.

 Sergio F. Pinilla of Cinemanía rated Black Snow 3½ out of 5 stars, deeming it to be "an effective, solvent film", once again demonstrating the expertise of Argentine cinema when approaching a certain brand of "intimate, claustrophobic" thriller.